shivathapaa/Android-Music-Player/README.md

 ## Project Report
 For more details, you can download project report of this project from  [here](https://drive.google.com/file/d/17CV8OERl8ALM9MpxqeqvZoM-rsuNeYbn/view?usp=sharing "Project Report").

+Development of this project has been discontinued for now.

 ### Disclaimer
 All the images artwork shown in the screenshots belongs to the respective artists or recording industry.